mre/endler.dev/content/2024/move-slow-and-fix-things/index.md

 ## Is All VC Money Bad?

 Of course not.
 But I'd argue that it becomes less and less relevant in today's world.
 For example, to build a software product, you don't need a lot of money.
-There's website builders, cloud hosting, and open source software.
+There are website builders, cloud hosting, and open source software.
 Why would you take on VC money if you're just starting out?
 One could argue that you get a lot of value from the network and the business advice that comes with it.
 Most of that is freely available online, though.
 There's a plethora of podcasts, videos, and books on the topic if you're willing to learn.

 It's harder, of course, if you build a physical product.
-But building physical products became a lot easier, too, in the last years.
+But building physical products has become a lot easier, too, in the last few years.
 Maybe you can sell a 3D printed prototype before you scale up production?
 Or you can launch a Kickstarter campaign to fund the first batch of products?
-There's print-on-demand services for t-shirts, mugs, posters, and books now.
+There are print-on-demand services for t-shirts, mugs, posters, and books now.
 On top of that, there are plenty of brick-and-mortar stores that you can approach with your business idea if you're looking for collaboration.

 Say you get wildly successful and you urgently need money to scale, then maybe VC money is one way to go.
 Or you just take out a loan.